Nutrition and hydration

 The Care Quality Commission's programme of themed inspections in 2012 looked at dignity and nutrition issues for older people.
 One inspection looked at the experiences of older people in care homes and the other was a further programme of inspections in 50 NHS trusts, this time including both mental health and acute trusts.
 "Most of the hospitals we inspected were caring for people with dignity, treating them with respect, and supporting them to make sure their nutritional needs were met.
 Compared with our previous dignity and nutrition programme, more hospitals were meeting people’s nutritional needs but fewer hospitals were meeting the standard on dignity and respect."

 CQC and RCN (2010) Observation prompts and guidance for monitoring compliance: Guidance for CQC inspectors.
-Outcome 5: Meeting nutritional needs.
+Outcome 5: Meeting nutritional needs (PDF 268KB).
 London: CQC.

 RCN (2010a) CPD online learning: Supporting people’s nutritional needs – getting started.
 RCN website.